Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Introduction

-\paragraph{Section~\ref{sec:witness}: the Witness Condition and a first Excess Risk Convergence Result} Here we consider when, under the strong central condition, we can get bounds on the actual excess risk (or, in density estimation, on the generalized KL divergence).
-We provide a new concept, the \emph{empirical witness of badness condition}, or \emph{witness condition} for short, which provides control over the \emph{upper} tail of the excess loss $L_f = \loss_{f} - \loss_{\fopt}$ (whereas the central condition concerned the lower tail).
-Essentially, the witness condition says that whenever $f \in \cF$ is worse than $\fopt$ in expectation, the probability that we \emph{witness} this in our training example should not be negligibly small.
+\paragraph{Section~\ref{sec:witness}: The Witness Condition and a First Excess Risk Convergence Result} Here we consider when, under the strong central condition, we can get bounds on the actual excess risk (or, in density estimation, on the generalized KL divergence).
+We provide a new concept, the \emph{empirical witness of badness condition}, or \emph{witness condition} for short, which provides control over the upper tail of the excess loss $L_f = \loss_{f} - \loss_{\fopt}$ (whereas the central condition concerns the lower tail).
+Essentially, the witness condition says that whenever $f \in \cF$ is worse than $\fopt$ in expectation, the probability that we witness this in our training example should not be negligibly small.
 We thus rule out the case that $f$ has extremely large loss with extremely small probability.
-This condition turns out to be quite weak --- it can still hold if, for example, the excess loss $\loss_{f} - \loss_{\fopt}$ is heavy-tailed (we require only that the conditional second moment of the target is uniformly bounded almost surely; see Example~\ref{ex:heavy-tailed-regression}).
+This condition turns out to be quite weak --- it can still hold if, for example, the excess loss $\loss_{f} - \loss_{\fopt}$ is heavy-tailed (it suffices for the conditional second moment of the target to be uniformly bounded almost surely; see Example~\ref{ex:heavy-tailed-regression}).
 Thus we establish our first excess risk convergence result, Theorem~\ref{thm:firstriskbound}, which, in its simplest form, says that if both the central condition holds with parameter $\bar\eta$ and the witness condition holds, then for all $0 < \eta < \bar\eta$,